How to Eat Flax Seeds (and Why You Want To!)

-Flax seeds are one of the OG superfoods – they’re cheap, packed with omega 3s and easy to find at the supermarket.
+Flax seeds are one of the OG superfoods.
+They’re cheap, they’re packed with omega 3 fatty acids, they’re on my high fibre food list, and they’re easy to find at the supermarket.
 They’re also tiny brown seeds that you can’t exactly pop a handful of…so maybe you’re wondering how to eat flax seeds, yes?
 I’ve got you!
 Just read on.

 What is flax seed?

 Flax seed, or linseed, is a tiny plant powerhouse that contains fibre, omega 3s and other important phytochemicals.
 The flax plant is also famous for another type of fibre – linen! – although the plant we grow for flax seed is a different varietal than the one that produces good linen cloth.

 The best form of flax seed to buy

 You can buy flax as either whole seed, ground flax seed, or flaxseed oil.
 If you are willing to grind it yourself in a coffee grinder, whole flax seed is the least expensive and has the best shelf life – up to a year in the freezer.
 You don’t want to really eat it whole, though, as you won’t get the same benefit of the omega 3s and lignans.
 So if you’re not down with grinding flax at home, the best way to buy your flax is already ground!
 I’m a wee bit lazy, so that’s what I do.

 Why does it matter that you grind up your flax?
 Compared to the whole flax seed, ground flaxseed has been milled to break up the seed coat barrier that protects all the nutrients found in the center of the seed.
 This process makes it easier to digest and absorb the nutrients in flax, whereas whole flax seed would need to be very finely chewed and broken down before digestion in order to reach those omega 3s and lignans.
 And honestly, we simply don’t chew that carefully to make that realistic so opt for ground flax seeds to maximize nutrition.